arcaneframework/arcanefem/poission/Readme.md

-# Notes on the solver #
+# Solving Poission equation with FEM and Arcane #

-The code here is a simple FEM code used to solve a conduction problem on unstructured 2D mesh.
+Here Poission equation, which is one of the basics PDEs, is solved using FEM in Arcane.
+The code here is a simple 2D unstructured mesh Galerkin FEM solver.
+The Poisson equation arises in numerous physical contexts, e.g., heat conduction, diffusion of substances, membrane elasticity,  inviscid fluid flow, electrostatics, twisting of elastic rods, and water waves.
+Here in this tutorial we will focus on the heat conduction.

-## Theory ##
+## Theory of heat conduction ##

 #### Problem description ####